 The 4K Performance Barrier: Why Resolution Quadruples the Demand

 Achieving smooth, high-refresh gameplay at 4K (3840×2160) requires pushing 8.3 million pixels per frame—a staggering four times the workload demanded by 1080p.
 This exponential demand fundamentally shifts the system bottleneck, moving the primary constraint squarely onto the GPU.
-When targeting frame rates above 100 FPS, even the highest-end CPUs take a backseat to the sheer processing power needed for pixel throughput.
-We must break down the minimum viable hardware for a functional 4K experience and clearly state why relying on native resolution, without the aid of AI, is a performance luxury few can afford.
+Crucially, the interface between your GPU and monitor has become the new ‘Endgame’ bottleneck.
+Even with a titan like the RTX 4090, the DP 1.4a limitation forces a reliance on Display Stream Compression (DSC) to hit 240Hz.
+We need to break down the minimum viable hardware for a functional 4K experience and address why the connectivity gap is as important as raw TFLOPS in the current display landscape.

 Data derived from testing the RTX 4090 in Cyberpunk 2077 Overdrive Mode at 4K.
 The chart visually proves that raw native 4K rendering is unplayable (21 FPS), but utilizing DLSS Quality moves the experience to playable 60+ FPS, and enabling Frame Generation pushes it into the high-refresh competitive range (98 FPS).